gelatodigital/eip7702-next-demo/README.md

 - 🧮 Gas estimation and transaction modals
 - 📜 Activity log for blockchain actions
 - 🎨 Responsive, modern UI with TailwindCSS
-- 🦄 Powered by Gelato and Wagmi
+- 🦄 Powered by Gelato

 ---